wata727/herogate/README.md

 When pushing the new source code to CodeCommit, the Pipeline executes and a new image is built on CodeBuild.
 Finally, CloudFormation updates Fargate's service with the created image.

+For details, you can see internal section in the [documentation](docs).

 ## Installation

 Currently, you need to build from the source code when installing.